JHSHIH/analysis_missing-outcomes_registry_non-coverage/README.md

  combineSimFiles2 is a function listed in run.R.

-2. Four output files are created after running c ombineSimFiles2:
+2. Four output files are created after running combineSimFiles2:
-File “sim_Biostatistics_DUMY1” contains beta estimates in Cox regression: beta.full, beta.hat, beta.hat.hybrid, beta.usrt, beta.hat.V1, beta.hat.impute1, beta.hat.impute2 correspond to estimates obtained by approaches GS, IR, Hybrid, SR, Step 1, NP and Proposed.
+File “sim_Biostatistics_DUMY1” contains beta estimates in Cox regression: beta.GS, beta.IR, beta.Hybrid beta.SR, beta.Step_1, beta.NP, beta.Proposed.

 File “sim_Biostatistics_DUMY2” contains standard errors of beta estimates without accounting for variabilities in the mover-stayer model, imputed coverage status calculated from the posterior model and semi-parametric working imputation model.

-File “sim_Biostatistics_DUMY3” contains the estimates of the parameters in the mover-stayer model, where parameters.3 = π0 parameters.4 = π1
+File “sim_Biostatistics_DUMY3” contains the estimates of the parameters in the mover-stayer model.

-parameters.1.2 = P1
-parameters.2.1 = P00
-parameters.2.2 = P11
-mean.p.agree = τ1
-mean.p.agree3 = τ2.
+File “sim_Biostatistics_DUMY4_boot” contains the bootstrap standard errors of the parameter estimates in the mover-stayer model.

 File “sim_Biostatistics_DUMY5_boot” contains the bootstrap standard errors of the beta estimates in Cox regression.